CSESoc-CompClub/2025-Winter-Handbook/src/1_day_1_javascript/1_6_for_loops.md

 2. Create another loop that prints out only odd numbers from 1 to 9
 3. Try changing the start or stop number, does the loop still work?
 4. Print a fun message with each number, like: "Counting...
 1", "Counting...
 2", etc.
-Don’t forget to save and run your file!